gambitproject/gambit/doc/pyapi.rst

 These classes represent elements which exist inside of the definition of game.

+.. py:class:: Rational

+   .. versionadded:: 15.0.0

+   Represents a rational number in specifying numerical data for a game, or in a computed strategy profile.
+This is implemented as a subclass of the Python standard library :py:class:`fractions.Fraction`, with additional instrumentation for rendering in IPython notebooks.

 .. py:class:: Players

    A collection object representing the players in a game.